in

 The dining room, on the other hand, is best suited for something brighter and livelier to make your mealtimes at the dining table come to life.
 See more types of dining tables here.

-Bright living room with black sofa white carpet wood floors grey walls and view of the kitchen and dining area with pendant lights Floor mats are easy to put in and are oftentimes cost efficient depending on your material of choice.
+Floor mats are easy to put in and are often cost efficient depending on your material of choice.
 They’re great when it comes to segregating the space between your living and dining room and they can be changed up as often as you would like.

-You have the freedom to go for complementary tones and colors in between the two space or if you would like to go for something more striking, you can opt for contrasting colors instead.
-If you happen to have a fairly big floor area, you can even play around with multiple mats or carpets.
+You have the freedom to go for complementary tones and colors in between the two spaces or if you would like to go for something more striking, you can opt for contrasting colors instead.
+If you happen to have a reasonably big floor area, you can even play around with multiple mats or carpets.

-If you have a compact space and the living and dining area are close to each other but you’d like to put in a distinction between the two, wall panels might work for you.
+If you have a compact space and the living and dining areas are close to each other, but you’d like to put in a distinction between the two, wall panels might work for you.

 Opting for wood or something that has warm tones can really appeal to you if you want to have organic elements in your home.